xsuite/xfields/xfields/touschek/README.md

 # Monte Carlo simulation of Touschek scattering

-The Monte-Carlo Touschek scattering routine in this package is based on the implementation by A. Xiao and M. Borland developed for [ELEGANT](https://github.com/rtsoliday/elegant).
+The Monte Carlo Touschek scattering routine in this package is based on the implementation by A. Xiao and M. Borland developed for [ELEGANT](https://github.com/rtsoliday/elegant).

 If you publish results obtained with this routine, please cite: